CMU-Vis-2021/assignment-3-environment-viz/README.md

 6. Run `npm run dev` to watch for changes and host the web application.

 You can add any changes to github using `git add .` and `git commit -m "message"` and `git push origin master`.

-Please email [cabrera@cmu.edu](mailto:cabrera@cmu.edu) if you run into any issues, or come to office hours for debugging.